Destiny 2: Vault Updates

 Learnings

-It was crucial to keep consistent updates to everyone involved in the feature, which helped me learn more about other disciplines and Destiny 2 systems I hadn’t explored before.
+It was crucial to consistently update the teams, which helped me learn about other disciplines and systems I hadn’t explored before.

-• Keeping consistent lines of communication and feedback sessions among involved teams.
+• Keeping open lines of communication and feedback sessions among involved teams.

-• Maintaining a feature logbook/timeline of proposals, feedback sessions, iterative changes, and scope constraints leads to smooth adjustments and handoffs.
+• Maintaining a logbook of proposals, feedback sessions, iterative changes, and scope constraints to create smooth adjustments and handoffs.

 Pathfinder